Oxford University is perhaps the world’s most well-known academic institution. Have you ever wondered what Oxford University is known for?

 - The University of Oxford is one of the most prestigious educational establishments in the world.

-- Oxford University is the world’s second-oldest university in continuous operation, after the University of Bologna in Italy.
-Teaching at Oxford goes back to at least 1096 CE.
+- Oxford University is the world’s second-oldest continuously operating university, after the University of Bologna in Italy.
+Teaching at Oxford dates back to at least 1096 CE.

 - Oxford is also the world’s oldest university where English is the main language of instruction.